strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/functions.md

 It can be used to:

-- create an admin user if there isn't one.
+- create an admin user if there isn't one
-- fill the database with some necessary data.
+- fill the database with some necessary data
+- declare custom conditions for the [Role-Based Access Control (RBAC)](/developer-docs/latest/setup-deployment-guides/configurations/optional/rbac.md) feature

 The bootstrap function can be synchronous, asynchronous, or return a premise: